captainrex8/wikiracer8000/README.md

 - Search taking longer than expected.
 Usual response time is 1.5 minutes for 1000 title queries.
 Not an acceptable time for API responses.
 - It is a monolith!!
 - Low code coverage!!!
-- Sometimes the application can go into infinite loop among several titles.
+- The application can go into infinite loop among several interlinking titles.
 - No authentication/throttling to for the api
 - No friendly UI :(